politicalwatch/airflow-dags/README.md

 docker-compose up
 ```

+4. Create backup project folders:

+Check DAGs specs for more info

 ## Commands
 There is a set of commands to interact with Airflow from the command line.
 You can use them using `docker-compose run airflow-worker airflow [COMMAND]` or the utility shell file `./airflow.sh [COMMAND]`.